Fiberglass or Plaster Casts: Which Is Better?

 - Unless a doctor says otherwise, you should keep the limb slightly elevated the first few days to prevent fluid from building up (edema).
 Keep it raised above your heart.

-There is some controversy about the trend of writing names or drawing pictures on casts.
-The truth is that in some cases, it can promote skin irritation and weaken the material.
+There’s some controversy about the trend of writing names or drawing pictures on casts.
+The truth is that, in some cases, it can promote skin irritation and weaken the material.

 The material is more modern and is known as “synthetic plaster.”
-The placement technique is quite similar to the previous one, and fortunately, it’s a cleaner procedure, which can be done in a more orderly way.
+The placement technique is quite similar to the previous one, and fortunately, it’s a cleaner procedure, which can be carried out in a more orderly way.

 With both materials, you need to place a layer of cotton under the cast to protect the skin. in addition, it makes having a cast more comfortable.
 In some countries, it’s called wadding, and it can also act as a thermal insulator.